treeman/jonashietala/drafts/bitpal_flip.markdown

 # Who are we?

 Jonas has been active in the BCH community long before BCH split from BTC and is an avid supporter of the p2p digital cash vision.
-He's writing [a book about cryptocurrencies](https://whycryptocurrencies.com/) that aims to teach people about the usefulness of crypto as money and you can reach him on Reddit as [/u/jonas_h](https://www.reddit.com/user/jonas_h/).
+He's writing [a book about cryptocurrencies](https://whycryptocurrencies.com/) that aims to teach people about the usefulness of crypto as money and is active on Reddit as [/u/jonas_h](https://www.reddit.com/user/jonas_h/).

 Filip ...

-# What if it isn't successful?

-Funding?

-* Premium support/consulting
-* Have the pubic REST API be paid over X txs.

-If we cannot get funding then we cannot take time off work to work on this project, so the progress

-As the funds would allow us to take time off work, the progress will naturally be much slower.
+# How to contact us?

+Please reach out to <contact@bitpal.dev>.

 [good-doc]: https://documentation.divio.com/